 “The veins’ job is to carry de-oxygenated blood back to the heart.
-The blood in the legs travels up against gravity, so when the valves in the veins become damaged, blood “leaks” back into the legs and creates a “pooling” effect, which can result in varicose veins or even leg ulcers,” Dr. Alpern explains.
+The blood in the legs travels up against gravity, so when the valves in the veins become damaged, blood “leaks” back into the legs and creates a “pooling” effect, which can result in varicose veins or even leg ulcers.

-Also, as the veins dilate in the heat, the distention and increased filling makes varicose veins enlarge and more visible.
-So, in addition to physical pain or discomfort, people with vein problems go to great lengths to keep their legs covered, making it hard to enjoy the summer months.
-Self-consciousness about veins can lead to embarrassment in social situations and, ultimately, a diminished quality of life.
+Also, as the veins dilate in the heat, this enlargement and increased filling make varicose veins expand and become more visible.
+So, in addition to physical pain or discomfort, people with vein problems often go to great lengths to keep their legs covered, making it hard to enjoy the summer months.
+Self-consciousness about veins can lead to embarrassment in social situations and, ultimately, diminished quality of life.
 For many of my patients with venous disease, just being able to show their legs in public is their end goal.

 Treatments for Vein Disease

 The treatments for venous problems are the same during the summer as the rest of the year.
-Minimally invasive treatments include: light-assisted sclerotherapy for small veins; ultrasound-guided therapy for larger veins; and endovenous laser ablations (EVLA) and radiofrequency (RF) for the largest veins.
+Minimally invasive treatments include light-assisted sclerotherapy for small veins, ultrasound-guided sclerotherapy for larger veins, and endovenous laser ablations (EVLA) and radiofrequency ablation (RF) for the largest veins.

-Dr. Alpern is proud that Vein Specialists of Arizona is one of the few clinics nationwide to offer the latest technological venous treatment not available elsewhere.
-Their mission is to provide safe, effective, convenient, painless and affordable state-of-the-art vein treatment in an office environment.
+Center for Vein Restoration (CVR) is proud to offer the latest technological venous treatment not available elsewhere.
+Its mission is to provide safe, effective, convenient, painless, and affordable state-of-the-art vein treatment in a comfortable office setting.